LautaroLabarcaG/Toolbox-for-Nonreciprocal-Dispersive-models-in-cQED/README.md

 ## Appendix-Scattering-Responses

 Code to reproduce Fig. 13 in Appendix G5.
 As above, the impedance response is obtained in mathematica and then loaded onto the python.
 The workflow is: choose parameters in the python notebook, run the Mathematica Notebook "Example-resonator-filter-get-poles-As-Bs-wjchiral", then run all the python notebook.

+To compare with the simplified effective response, we use Eq.
+(8) to get the effective coupling between the filter resonators.
+This is done computing the impedance seen from the resonators, which is in form equivalent to the one shown in Fig. 2 (i,b) with Cg->0.